4.3 Implementing Change

 A new nurse working in a rural medical-surgical unit identifies that bedside handoff reports are not currently being used during shift reports.

-Step 1: Unfreeze: The new nurse recognizes a change is needed for improved patient safety and discusses the concern with the nurse manager.
-Current evidence-based practice is shared regarding bedside handoff reports between shifts for patient safety.[11]
+Step 1: Unfreeze: The new nurse recognizes a change is needed for improved client safety and discusses the concern with the nurse manager.
+Current evidence-based practice is shared regarding bedside handoff reports between shifts for client safety.[11]
 The nurse manager initiates activities such as scheduling unit meetings to discuss evidence-based practice and the need to incorporate bedside handoff reports.

 Step 3: Refreeze: The nurse manager adopts bedside handoff reports in a new unit policy and monitors staff for effectiveness.